Ewald Georg von Kleist

-Ewald Georg von Kleist (c.
-1700–1748), also known as Ewald Jürgen von Kleist, was the inventor of the Leyden jar.
+Ewald Georg von Kleist (10 June 1700 – 11 December 1748), also known as Ewald Jürgen von Kleist, was a German jurist, Lutheran cleric, physicist and the inventor of the Leyden jar.

 A member of the von Kleist family, Ewald was born in Wicewo in Farther Pomerania.
 His father was district administrator Ewald Joachim von Kleist (1657–1716).
 He studied jurisprudence at the University of Leipzig and the University of Leyden and may have started his interest in electricity at the latter university under the influence of Willem 's Gravesande.
-From 1722–1745 or 1747 he was dean of the Cathedral of St. John the Baptist in Kamień Pomorski, in the Kingdom of Prussia, after which he became president of the royal court of justice in Koszalin.
+From 1722–1745 or 1747 he was dean of the Cathedral of St. John the Baptist in Kamień Pomorski, in the Kingdom of Prussia, after which he became president of the royal court of justice in Köslin.
 He was a member of the Academy of Sciences in Berlin.